allegro/allegro.tech/_posts/2015-03-29-Reasons-why-to-learn-groovy.md

 ### Widening your horizons
 The last argument is not directly in favour of Groovy.
 Learning new things is always good, it widens your horizons, you start to look at things from a different perspective.
 Groovy can give you insight into functional programming, shows that things can be more concise or just better than what you know.
+For wise employers it’s very valuable to know that you have not only deep knowledge, but also wide horizons, an ability and urge to learn new things.
+That increases your chances to find and get a dream job.

 ### Every coin has two sides
 Of course Groovy isn’t a perfect tool for every application.
 Great in script-like, Groovy is not necessarily equally useful in normal,